St Joseph’s Primary School - O'Connor

 Please make the most of this membership by accessing and perusing the great articles and past webinars.
 If there are resources that you find useful, please share these with other parents and let me know, so I can promote them across the school.

-This week I have included the most recent Insights article on Self-control.
+This week I have included the most recent Insights article on ‘parenting through the pushback’

 Have a great end to the week.